Do you want to take stunningly sharp images with your smartphone? Do you struggle to capture sharp smartphone photography?

 The focus lock is especially useful when you have a stationary subject somewhere in the frame–but you want to recompose your photo.

-You can lock focus on your subject, then move the phone around, trying different compositions.
+You can lock focus on your subject, then move the phone around, trying different smartphone compositions.
 Your subject will remain sharp, no matter where you put it within the photo!

-The Ultimate Guide to Sharp Smartphone Photography: Conclusion
+Your Guide to Sharp Smartphone Photography

 You should now have a sense of the power of your smartphone camera.